Dual Diagnosis Treatment Asheboro, NC

 Piedmont Counseling Services - 23.7 miles from Asheboro, NC

-Piedmont Counseling Services is a dual diagnosis treatment center in Greensboro, NC that provides treatment for mental health and substance use disorders that include major depressive disorder as well as avoidant personality disorder.
+Piedmont Counseling Services is a dual-diagnosis treatment center in Greensboro, NC that offers treatment services for drug or alcohol use and mental health disorders that include bipolar disorder as well as thought disorders.

 Address: 315 Hughes Street, Greensboro, NC 27401 in Guilford County